alfonsosaera/prot_align_GUI/README.md

 ```shell
 ./frontend_unix.py
 ```
-Then write the path of Multi-FASTA file (the first 2 sequences will be used)
+Then write the path of a Multi-FASTA file (the first 2 sequences will be used)

 <p align="center">
 <img src=img/app_file.png height="500">